CenturyLink Field Event Center, home to boat shows and concerts, will become a field hospital during coronavirus pandemic

 The event center between CenturyLink Field and T-Mobile Park — home in normal times to concerts, dog shows and boat shows — will soon become a field hospital as Seattle’s health care system girds for a continued flood of coronavirus patients.

-The U.S. Army Corps of Engineers has deployed 300 medical personnel to Seattle to convert the CenturyLink Field Event Center into a hospital with at least 150 beds, government officials announced Friday.
+The U.S. Army has deployed 300 soldiers to Seattle to staff the CenturyLink Field Event Center as it’s converted into a hospital with at least 150 beds, government officials announced Friday.
 It is intended to treat patients who don’t have COVID-19, the disease caused by the novel coronavirus, to free up space in local hospitals for more virus patients.

 The hospital is expected to be able to serve patients “soon,” according to a news release from the city of Seattle.
 The city said the Department of Defense would provide more details in the coming days.